mrtkp9993/Numerical-Methods-in-Fortran/README.md

 ## Motivation

-Two years ago, I developed some numerical analysis examples with C++ and a few months ago, I started development with Julia.
-My observation is, when I implemented the same algorithm in MATLAB and Julia, in the same way, Julia program needs many more iterations for converge than MATLAB implementation.
-And, my  Julia implementations has more numerical instabilities than my MATLAB implementations.
-So I give up with Julia and I decided to develop algorithms with Fortran.
+Two years ago, I developed some numerical analysis examples with C++ and a few months ago, I started development with Julia but I give up with Julia (click [here](https://github.com/mrtkp9993/NumericalAlgorithms.jl/blob/main/README.md) for my reasons) and I decided to develop algorithms with Fortran.

 ## Plotting